awsdocs/amazon-efs-user-guide/doc_source/enable-root-squashing.md

 # Walkthrough: Enable Root Squashing Using IAM Authorization for NFS Clients<a name="enable-root-squashing"></a>

 In this walkthrough, you configure Amazon EFS to prevent root access to your Amazon EFS file system for all AWS principals except for a single management workstation\.
 You do this by configuring AWS Identity and Access Management \(IAM\) authorization for Network File System \(NFS\) clients\.
-For more information about IAM authorization for NFS clients in EFS, see [Using IAM to Control NFS Access to Amazon EFS](iam-access-control-nfs-efs.md)\.
+For more information about IAM authorization for NFS clients in EFS, see [Using IAM to control file system data access](iam-access-control-nfs-efs.md)\.

 To do this requires configuring two IAM permissions policies, as follows:
 + Create an EFS file system policy that explicitly allows read and write access to the file system, and implicitly denies root access\.